clairedavid/intro_to_ml/_sources/basics/model_eval_2_perf_metrics.md

 __False negatives__
 We predict background but the event is signal: we have signal contamination in the background but most importantly: we missed a signal event!

-The false positive and false negatives misclassifications are also referred to as type I and type II errors respectively.
-There are usually phrased using statistical jargon of null hypothesis (background) and alternative hypothesis (signal).
+The false positive and false negative misclassifications are also referred to as type I and type II errors respectively.
+They are usually phrased using statistical jargon of null hypothesis (background) and alternative hypothesis (signal).
 The definitions below merge the statistical phrasing with our context above:

 ````{prf:definition}